 The proposal should be sent to the Review Committee Chair, with copies to the Governor and all Area Directors.
 This will ensure

 communication between AD’s who might be able to provide information, resources, and/or insights regarding similar training programs previously attempted or presented.
-Also, other AD’s might be interested in having her clubs participate in the training or at least inquire on the outcome of the training program.
+Also, other AD’s might be interested in having their clubs participate in the training or at least inquire on the outcome of the training program.

 Review Process and Criteria

-The Review Committee Chair will forward the proposal & criteria to the Review Committee members.
-The committee members shall examine the proposal and submit their reasons for approval to the Chair of the Committee, who shall send her recommendation to the Governor and the District Treasurer.
+The Review Committee Chair will forward the proposal and criteria to the Review Committee members.
+The committee members shall examine the proposal and submit their reasons for approval to the Chair of the Committee, who shall send their recommendation to the Governor and the District Treasurer.
 This review process may take place electronically.

 District Finances